happiguru/real-estate/README.md

 - ruby
 - ruby on rails

-### Setup

-Clone repository from GitHub to your local drive by following these steps:

-- Go to the main page of the repository
-- Above the listed files, click the green Code button
-- You can clone the repository using:
- Find-My-House-api.git`.
-  - HTTPS:`$ git clone git@github.com:happiguru/real-estate.git `.
-- Open Terminal
-- Change the current working directory to the location you want the cloned directory
-- Type one of the git clone commands listed above.
-- Press Enter to create your local clone
-- Remember: Yarn packages need to be installed by running the command <code>yarn install</code> for local setup.
-Otherwise, the app generates an error.
-- Install all the available gems with the command `bundle install`
-- Create a database by typing in the terminal <code>rails db:create</code> and then <code>rails db:migrate</code> to define changes to your database schema
-- Open your terminal and type <code>rails s</code>.
-After that join to localhost at `http://localhost:3000/`

-### Available Routes

-To get access to certain routes the require to be authenticated, please create an account then you will get a token that should be used as the `Authorization` header to access those routes.

-   `GET: /houses` -> To get the list of all the available houses, it doesn't require authentication.
-    `GET: /houses/1` -> To get a specific house, it doesn't require authentication.
-    `POST: /houses `-> To create a house, it requires to be authenticated and have the admin role.
-    `DELETE: /houses/1` -> To delete a specific hourse, it requires to be authenticated and have the admin role.
-    `GET: /rents/1` -> To get the rent houses for a specific user, it requires to be authenticated.
-    `DELETE: /rent/1` -> To delete a specific rent from the favourites table, it requires to be authenticated.
-    `GET: /users` -> To get the list of all the users, it requires to be authenticated and have the admin role.
-    `GET: /users/1` -> To get a specific user, it requires to be authenticated.
-    `DELETE: /users/1` -> To delete a specific user, it requires to be authenticated and have the admin role `POST: /users` -> To create a new user, it doesn't require to be authenticated.
-    `PUT: /users/1` -> To update a specific user, it requires to be authenticated.
-    `POST: /auth/login` -> To log in and receive the auth token, it requires to be authenticated.

-### Install

-- Install Atom or Microsoft Visual Studio text editor to view the code on your local machine.
-- Install Git.
-- Install ruby
-- Install ruby on rails
+Things you may want to cover:

+* Ruby version
+- Ruby. v2.7.0
+- Ruby on Rails. v6.0.3.3
+- Using Rubocop Linters.

+## 🛠 Getting Started
+## Install
+In order to run, you need to install Ruby in your computer.
+For windows you can go to [Ruby installer](https://rubyinstaller.org/) and for MAC and LINUX you can go to [Ruby official site](https://www.ruby-lang.org/en/downloads/) for intructions on how to intall it.
+Then you can clone the project by typing ```git clone git@github.com:happiguru/real-estate.git``` on your terminal or download the source code from the repository.

+## Run the application
+To get a local copy up and running follow these simple example steps.

+- Open a terminal
+- Copy this code : ```git clone "git@github.com:happiguru/real-estate.git"```
+- Run the program with this code : ```yarn install```
+- Run the program with this code : ```bundle install```
+- Run the program with this code : ```rails db:create rails db:migrate rails server```
+- Stop the program with: "Ctrl + C" (Windows or Linux) or "Command + C"(Apple)

+## Open app in browser

+- When the program is running go to your browser
+- put: localhost:3000/
+- Click on login, register and Sign up as a new user
+- Enjoy the app.

+## Available Routes

+#### `GET: /houses` -> To get the list of all the available houses, it doesn't require authentication.
+####  `GET: /houses/1` -> To get a specific house, it doesn't require authentication.
+####  `POST: /houses `-> To create a house, it requires to be authenticated and have the admin role.
+####  `DELETE: /houses/1` -> To delete a specific hourse, it requires to be authenticated and have the admin role.
+####  `GET: /rents/1` -> To get the rent houses for a specific user, it requires to be authenticated.
+####  `DELETE: /rent/1` -> To delete a specific rent from the favourites table, it requires to be authenticated.
+####  `GET: /users` -> To get the list of all the users, it requires to be authenticated and have the admin role.
+####  `GET: /users/1` -> To get a specific user, it requires to be authenticated.
+####  `DELETE: /users/1` -> To delete a specific user, it requires to be authenticated and have the admin role
+####  `POST: /users` -> To create a new user, it doesn't require to be authenticated.
+####  `PUT: /users/1` -> To update a specific user, it requires to be authenticated.
+####  `POST: /auth/login` -> To log in and receive the auth token, it requires to be authenticated.

 ### Tests